mknlewis/Phase-1-Project/README.md

 # Phase-1-Project
-Aviation Accident Data Analysis

-Project Overview

-This project aims to analyze aviation accident data to identify the lowest-risk aircraft models for a company planning to expand into the aviation industry.
-The analysis involves data cleaning, imputation, exploration, and visualization to generate actionable insights for business decision-making.

-Business Understanding

-The company seeks to diversify its portfolio by purchasing and operating airplanes for commercial and private enterprises.
-However, it lacks knowledge about the risks associated with different aircraft.
-The goal is to determine which aircraft models have the lowest accident rates and are safest for investment.

-Data Understanding

-Dataset Source

-The dataset, obtained from the National Transportation Safety Board, covers civil aviation accidents from 1962 to 2023.
-It includes details on:

-Aircraft make and model

-Type of accident

-Weather conditions

-Fatalities and injuries

-Year and location of incidents

-Other relevant accident-related attributes

-Data Preprocessing

-Handling missing values through imputation techniques

-Standardizing column names and formats

-Removing irrelevant or duplicate data

-Data Analysis

-Key Analysis Performed:

-Accident Trends Over Time – Visualized patterns in aviation accidents across different years.

-Aircraft Manufacturer Analysis – Identified manufacturers with the highest and lowest accident rates.

-Weather Conditions & Accidents – Analyzed the impact of weather on accidents.

-Severity of Accidents – Categorized accidents based on fatalities and injuries.

-Geographical Distribution – Mapped accident locations to observe regional trends.

-Visualizations

-Scatter Plot of Accident Trends – Shows the distribution of accidents over time.

-Bar Charts – Highlight top 10 manufacturers with most and least accidents.

-Heatmaps – Represent correlations between accident severity and other variables.

-Pie Charts – Illustrate proportions of accident causes.

-Recommendations

-Invest in Aircraft with Lower Accident Rates – Based on analysis, models from certain manufacturers show fewer accidents.

-Prioritize Aircraft with Better Weather Resilience – Aircraft that perform well in diverse weather conditions should be preferred.

-Safety Training & Maintenance Policies – Implement rigorous pilot training and maintenance routines to further reduce risks.

-Next Steps

-Enhance analysis by incorporating additional features like maintenance records.

-Build a predictive model to assess aircraft accident probability.

-Develop an interactive dashboard for real-time decision-making.

-Conclusion

-This project provides data-driven insights to assist the company in making informed investment decisions in the aviation industry.
-By selecting the safest aircraft models and implementing risk-mitigation strategies, the company can successfully enter the aviation sector with reduced operational risks.
+Aviation Accident Risk Analysis - README

+1. Project Overview

+The project analyzes aviation accident data to determine the lowest-risk aircraft for the company to consider investment in commercial and/or private aviation.
+The analysis includes data cleaning, exploration, visualization, and business recommendations based on accident trends and its severity.

+2. Business Understanding

+Problem Statement

+The company is expanding into aviation but lacks knowledge of potential risks.

+Objective

+To identify aircraft manufacturers with the lowest accident risk, enabling data-driven investment decisions.

+Key Questions Addressed

+Which aircraft manufacturers have the most and least accidents?

+What are the main causes of accidents?

+How severe are these accidents (fatalities, injuries)?

+Are there any significant trends in aviation accidents over time?

+Which aircraft models are the safest for investment?

+3. Data Understanding

+Dataset Source ("./data/Aviation_Data.csv")

+The dataset is from the National Transportation Safety Board (NTSB), covering civil aviation accidents from 1962 to 2023.

+Data includes accident details such as aircraft type, manufacturer, accident severity, injuries, and causes.

+Initial Observations

+Missing values were present.

+Manufacturer names had inconsistencies.

+There were duplicate records that needed removal.

+4. Data Cleaning & Processing

+Steps Taken

+Handled missing values

+Injury-related missing values were replaced using median.

+Standardized manufacturer names.

+Removed duplicate records.

+Ensured data integrity.

+Extracted relevant date information.

+Converted accident dates to extract month and year-wise trends.

+5. Data Analysis & Visualizations

+1. Top Manufacturers by Accident Frequency

+Identified top 10 manufacturers with highest and lowest accident rates.

+Used bar charts for visual representation.

+2. Trend Analysis of Accidents Over Time

+A line graph was created to visualize accident trends (1962-2023).

+Findings: Accidents peaked in the 1980s and 1990s but declined after 2000.

+6. Key Insights & Business Recommendations

+1. Safest Manufacturers for Investment

+Manufacturers with the lowest accident rates are recommended for investment.

+Prioritize aircraft models with low historical accident occurrences.

+2. Factors Affecting Accident Severity

+Weather conditions and aircraft type significantly impact accident severity.

+Investing in aircraft with enhanced safety features is crucial.

+3. Business Decision Recommendations

+Prioritize modern aircraft models with improved safety measures.

+Monitor regulatory safety trends to ensure compliance.

+Diversify aircraft investments based on severity trends and accident history.

+7. Next Steps

+Develop an interactive dashboard to monitor real-time aviation trends.

+Expand the dataset to include more international accident records for a global perspective.

+8. Final Deliverables

+Jupyter Notebook with full analysis and visualizations.

+Aviation_Modified CSV dataset with transformed data.

+PowerPoint presentation summarizing findings.

+ReadMe document detailing the analysis and business recommendations.